Air Canada: Air Canada Tango

 On 1 November 2001, Air Canada launched Air Canada Tango, designed to offer no-frills service and lower fares using a dedicated fleet of 13 Airbus A320s in an all economy configuration of 159 seats.
 In Canada, it operated from Toronto to Vancouver, Calgary, Edmonton, Winnipeg, Regina, Saskatoon, Thunder Bay, Ottawa, Montreal, Halifax, Gander and St. John's.
 In addition, it operated non-stop service between Toronto and Fort Lauderdale, Orlando and Tampa; as well as non-stop service between Montreal and Fort Lauderdale and Orlando.
 Tango was intended to compete with Canada 3000.
 The Tango service was dissolved in 2004.
-Air Canada now calls its lowest fare class "Tango".
+Air Canada once called its lowest fare class "Tango".
 As of 2018, Air Canada has renamed the Tango fare class to Standard fare.

 Zip

 In 2002, Air Canada launched a discount airline to compete directly with WestJet on routes in Western Canada.
 Zip operated ex-Canadian Airlines International 737-200s as a separate airline with its own staff and brightly painted aircraft.
 It was disbanded in 2004.